Internet revolution dawns with .yournamehere domains

 "The .mobis were a bit of a washout even though people made money selling addresses," he said.
 "There may be lots of addresses but they just may not catch anyone's imagination."

-Freeborn follows Top Level Domain Holdings, a London-listed company set up to exploit the possibilities of the programme, and which is applying for 20 domains on behalf of customers and 30-50 for itself.
+Freeborn follows Top Level Domain Holdings, a London-listed company set up to exploit the possibilities of the program, and which is applying for 20 domains on behalf of customers and 30-50 for itself.

 "A lot of people are waking up to domain names in general.
 The availability of .xxx (for pornographic sites) has alerted a lot of people," says Thrush.